 One thing you will definitely need is a sand proof and water-resistant towel.
 This one is actually really amazing.
 It is soft to the touch, and really does keep all the sand away!
 Now you won’t track all that sand in your car, in your house, and finding it everywhere for the next 2 months.

 Additionally, you will want a good beach umbrella.
 I’ve used this one as well, and it works perfectly!
 It is pretty easy to get set up, and is big enough to fit 3-4 people!
-It is also SPF 50+, which is pretty cool (at least I think so!)
+It is also SPF 50+, so it will help you avoid sunburn!

 Read our guide for more ideas of what to bring on a beach day!